 So, here we are with another installment of what I eat when I have only myself to please.

+The base of this sandwich is tomato confit.
+My understanding of confit is that it is, traditionally speaking, a meat cooked slowly down to jam consistency in its own fat.
+Think duck confit…duck cooked down in duck fat.
+Vegetables don’t have their own fats, so other fats are used.
+In this case, I cooked the bacon first, then strained the bacon drippings and supplemented that with olive oil.
+The oil is drizzled on the tomato slices and they are roasted slowly for several hours.
 I believe that many then jar them in olive oil and save them for a bit.
 I didn’t want them to continue to soften so I skipped the end process and kept them as they were when they emerged caramelized and beautiful from the oven.
 This recipe makes enough for four to five sandwiches.
 You can cook the tomatoes and bacon ahead of time and store them in the refrigerator if you wish.
 This would be one heck of a picnic or tailgaiting sandwich.
 I ate mine warm from the oven on toasted bread with a homemade garlic mayonnaise.
 Served thusly, it is a little sloppy and dripping with gorgeous roasted tomatoes.
 I think it is a dreamy sandwich.

 I constantly strive to make up for my years of prejudice towards the tomato family.
 This is a bang up effort, if I do say so myself.
 If you are opposed to spending three hours (though inactive ones) roasting tomatoes for a sammie, just get wonderful tomatoes and have a traditional BLT.
 Or roast extra tomatoes and use them in a pasta dish or on hamburgers the next evening.
 You will find ideas popping into your head when you first try these deeply roasted beauties.
 They taste like sundried tomatoes but they are so fresh and wonderful.